• Skip to primary navigation

 Summary

-Unison allows you to sell equity in your home to investors in lieu of getting a home equity line of credit.
+Unison invests alongside you in your home in lieu of getting a home equity line of credit.
 The result is that you can tap into your home equity without having monthly payments, but there are things you should know.

 Pros